JaKooLit/Debian-Hyprland/README.md

 [Debian-Hyprland Changelogs](https://github.com/JaKooLit/Debian-Hyprland/blob/main/CHANGELOGS.md)

+- 10 January 2026 Update!
+- Debian now builds Hyprland v0.53.1!
+    - This requires the just released `Debian-Hyprland v2.9.4`
+    - Debian 13 (Trixie, aka Stable)'
+        - Does now support v0.53.1
+            - At this time is should not be used for production
+            - Testing is on going but NVIDIA GPUs have not been tested
+            - Intel, AMD, and in VMs only so far
+    - Debian Testing (Forky) and Unstable (SID) - Build 0.53.1 without issue '
 - 10 October 2025 Update!
 - Hyprland-Debian nows builds 0.51.1 from source!
     - The installer now can be used to install newer releases later